 Reporting on service delivery

-Whilst there are a few clients that request monthly service statistics for their sites, most performance monitoring is put in place by us to pre-emptively identify issues so that they can be resolved before they noticeably affect our clients or their users.
+Whilst a few of our clients request monthly service statistics for their sites, we put most of our performance monitoring in place pre-emptively.
+Often we identify issues and resolve them before our clients and their users even know they’re there.

 Most reporting concerns support effort and request volumes, or business metrics arising from use of the sites.
 Some metrics are delivered as live reports allowing the site owner to monitor these themselves.
 Examples of this (beyond common services like Google Analytics) include reporting from tracked email services.